fennovj/azure-notes/dva_c01_exam/02_sam_cloudformation.md

 - Conditions - Kind of your `count = var.count ?
 0 : 1` alternative.
 Each `Resource` can have a `Condition` field, and refer to a condition listed here.
 Example: `CreateProd: !Equals [!Ref Environment "prod"]` will make a condition that only evaluates to true if Environment is prod.

 - Outputs: List of outputs, again similar to Terraform.
-Example: `Outputs: InstanceName: Value: !GetAtt EC2Instance Name`
+Example: `Outputs: InstanceName: Value: !GetAtt EC2Instance Name Export: instancename`

+The name under 'Export' is the actual name other modules can use.
+Other modules import with `!ImportValue: instancename`

 - Rules: List of rules to be verified before running.
 Each rule has a RuleCondition and Assertions. e.g. you can assert that when environment is test, instanceType must be `t2.micro1`.
 For compliance etc.

 - Format Version: Just a standard (but optional!) section to define the template.
 Looks like `AWSTemplateFormatVersion: "2010-09-09"`.
 Not neccecary for SAM.

+## Features

+`Stacksets` is the 'multitenant' solution.
+It lets you take a single template, and apply it to multiple regions, or multiple accounts.
+You provide the variables, stacksets will manage/update all stacks at once.

+`Change Sets` are like terraform plans - you can create a change set, which will show you all the proposed changes after changing/applying a template

+`Rollback Triggers` - You can specify a cloudwatch alarm.
+If that alarm is breached, cloudformation will rollback the stack to a previously deployed state.

+`Registry` - A place for storing resources and modules made by others, both public and private.